NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 since the wall has a negative offset to the left.
 Default: None
-- `tool_type` (str, or list of strs): The type of tool to generate, either `rectangular`, `hooked`, `small`, `broken`, or `inaccessible`.
+- `tool_type` (str, or list of strs): The type of tool to generate, either `rectangular`, `hooked`, `isosceles`, `small`, `broken`, or `inaccessible`.
+Both `hooked` and isosceles` tools are L-shaped; `hooked` tools always have width 3, and `isosceles` tools always have width equal to their length.
-If `hooked` tools are chosen and lava widths are not specified, the room will default to having an island size of 1, with lava extending all the way to the walls in both the left and right directions.
+If `hooked` and `isosceles` tools are chosen and lava widths are not specified, the room will default to having an island size of 1, with lava extending all the way to the walls in both the left and right directions.
-The front and rear lava in the default hooked tool case will each have a size of 1.
+The front and rear lava in the default hooked/isosceles tool case will each have a size of 1.
 If `small` is chosen the tool will always be a length of 1.
 If `broken` is chosen the tool will be the correct length but have